Amid68/Fake-News-Detection/evaluation/MobileBERT_Eval/MobileBERT_Eval.md

      [ 0 26]]

+The confusion matrix provides a detailed breakdown of correct and incorrect predictions by class, which is essential for understanding the model's behavior on different types of news articles.

 ## 6. Analyzing Resource Consumption

-Since I'm targeting edge devices, I'll focus on CPU-specific metrics like memory usage and inference time to determine if MobileBERT is suitable for edge deployment.
+Since the target is mobile deployment, I focus on CPU-specific metrics like memory usage and inference time:

 ```python